MoKuH/i18n_keys_helper/README.md

 ## Usage

-Add the helper method to add the js file
+Add the helper method to add the js file  in your layout file

 ```ruby
 = render_translate_js